lobocv/simplerr/README.md

 mutator to indicate to logging middleware to not log this error at all.
 This is useful in situations where a very high amount of benign errors are flooding the logs.
 To detect silent errors, use the [`IsSilent()`](https://pkg.go.dev/github.com/lobocv/simplerr#IsSilent) function which looks for any silent errors in the chain of errors.

+### Retry-able / Retriable Errors

+You can mark an error as "not retriable" using the [`NotRetriable()`]((https://pkg.go.dev/github.com/lobocv/simplerr#SimpleError.Retriable)) mutator.
+When an error is marked as not retriable then retry mechanisms handling the error should not treat the error as transient and should not attempt to retry the operation which caused the error.

+**By default, all non-errors are assumed to be retriable unless explicitly marked otherwise**

 ### Changing Error Formatting